marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 The situation for the example problem is the following:

 A production facility wants to make a plan for the next 8 months.
-They want to know exactly how many products have to be produced each month to fulfill the demand in that month and reduce the overall costs which consist of
+They want to know the amount of products that the factory has to produce each month to fulfill the demand in that month and reduce the costs which consist of

 - Production costs for one product: 100€
-- Preparing the machines at the beginning of a month (only if the machines are being used in that month):  5000€
+- Preparing the machines at the beginning of a month (if the machines are running in that month):  5000€
 - Storing one product for a month:  5€

 These are all constants that won't change during the optimization of the model.
-That's why they don't have to be added to the model.
+That's why you don't have to add them to the model.

 ```python
 # Time (e.g. months)